My Eclectic Bites

 Scale

-• 1 heaping cup of fermented kimchi, cut into bite-size
+• 1 heaping cup well-fermented vegan kimchi, cut into bite-size pieces

-• 2 teaspoons Korean red pepper flakes (optional)
+• 2 teaspoons Korean red pepper flakes (gochugaru), optional

 • 2–3 teaspoons sesame oil, for garnish

-• Green onion and seaweed paper strips, for garnish
+• Sliced green onion and seaweed strips, for garnish

 Instructions

-1. On a large skillet, heat the oil and fry the kimchi for a couple of minutes
+1. In a large skillet over high heat, add the neutral oil and fry the chopped kimchi for a couple of minutes until it becomes fragrant.

-4. Add the rice and turn the heat down to medium.
-Using two wooden spoons, mix together the rice and kimchi mixture until everything is well incorporated.
+4. Add the day-old rice and vegetarian mushroom or oyster sauce.
+Turn the heat down to medium and use two wooden spoons to mix everything together until the rice is evenly coated and the kimchi mixture is well incorporated.

-5. Garnish with sesame oil, green onion, and seaweed paper strips.
+6. Garnish with a drizzle of sesame oil, sliced green onion, and seaweed flakes.
 For a vegetarian option, top your fried rice with a fried egg.

 Notes